 1. Be Prepared!
 If you are having the celebrations at home or elsewhere make sure you bring all tools you will need to handle abnormal anxiety.
-This may include medication, relaxing music on you phone, breathing and grounding techniques.
+This may include medication, relaxing music on your phone, breathing, and grounding techniques.
 Be ready to use whatever you need to relax when things get too overwhelming.

 2. Plan Ahead.
 Having an itinerary of what events you are attending during the holiday can be a great stress reliever.
 Make a list of where you will spend each holiday, who is accompanying you, and how you are going to get there.